TrailsofGold/whitepaper/docs/tokenomics/token_distribution.md

-PGLD is minted on game launch to a Smart Contract and unlocked following a pre-determined schedule on a 5 years period.
+PGLD is minted on game launch to a smart contract and unlocked following a pre-determined schedule on a 5 years period.

 Total PGLD supply is **21 000 000**.